lauretta-io/ImpactComponentFrontEnd/API_DOCUMENTATION.md

 - `captured_at` - Timestamp when processing completed

 **Behavior:**
-- The endpoint processes images and simulates the complete pipeline
+- The endpoint processes images and returns analysis results
-- Response time matches the total_time to simulate actual processing
-- Frontend waits up to 10 seconds for response
+- Frontend waits up to **10 seconds** for response
-- **If response is not received within 10 seconds OR any fields are missing, stock values are used for missing data only**
+- **If response is not received within 10 seconds OR any fields are missing, stock values are used ONLY for the missing fields**
 - Each missing field is individually replaced with a generated stock value
+- The camera images are always saved locally regardless of the external server response

 **Notes:**
 - Images are captured as base64-encoded data URLs from the live camera feeds